-Access to the textbook is required (see Assessment Methods below).
-The course will cover the majority of Chapters 1 - 5, excluding subsections on "Computational Issues" and "Computer Projects"; it will include some of the subsections on applications, depending on time.
+Access to the textbook is required for weekly assignments (see Assessment Methods below).
+The course will cover the majority of Chapters 1 - 5, excluding sections on "Computational Issues" and "Computer Projects"; it will include some of the sections on applications, depending on time.

-Access to the textbook is required for weekly assignments.
-An online version of the book is available for free through the Purdue Library at ProQuest (follow the link; click "Log in through your library" at the top; search for Purdue University; select "PURDUE UNIVERSITY LIBRARIES" from the list; log in with Purdue Career Account and BoilerKey).
-You can also obtain a copy of the book from the University Bookstore.
+An online version of the book is available for free through the Purdue Library at ProOuest (follow the link; click "Log in through your library" at the top; search for Purdue University; select "PURDUE UNIVERSITY LIBRARIES" from the list; log in with Purdue Career Account and BoilerKey).
+You can also obtain a copy of the book from the University Bookstore, and there are copies on reserve at the Department of Mathematics Library.
 Second-hand copies may be available from some other retailers or previous students.